taygungdmr/SWE-573/README.md

 #Repository for the "Health Watch" project, Bogazici University SWE 573 Fall 2016

-Brief description of the "Health Watch" project can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Health-Watch-Project,-Bogazici-University-Fall-2016">Abstract</a> page.
+Brief description of the "Health Watch" project can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Health-Watch-Project,-Bogazici-University-Fall-2016">Abstract</a>

 High-level requirements can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Requirements">here</a>.

 <a href="https://1drv.ms/b/s!AqEs9Z1WPQ7Dhn_HECg8myxEjuW9">Software Project Plan</a>

-Mock Up designs and annotations related can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Mock-Up-Design-&-Annotation">Mock Up Design</a> page.
+Mock Up designs and annotations related can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Mock-Up-Design-&-Annotation">Mock Up Design</a>

 The following equivalients will be included as functional features: